The Things You Should Not Do in Uganda While Visiting the Pearl of Africa

 1-Avoid Self-Drive in Uganda:

-While self-driving is possible in Uganda, it’s generally not recommended for tourists due to several factors:
+While self-drive safaris are possible in Uganda, it is strongly discouraged for tourists due to several important reasons:

-Poor road conditions: Many roads in Uganda are in poor condition, with potholes and uneven surfaces.
-This can make driving difficult and potentially dangerous for inexperienced tourist drivers.
+Poor Road Conditions: Many roads are in poor condition, featuring potholes and uneven surfaces, making driving challenging and risky, especially for those lacking experience.

 2.-Avoid Crossing the Road in Uganda: